SpoonX/aurelia-api/doc/installation.md

 Run `npm i aurelia-api --save` from your project root.

-Aurelia-authentication makes use of `extends`.
+Aurelia-api makes use of `extends`.
 So, add following to the `build/bundles/dependencies` section of `aurelia-project/aurelia.json`.

 ```js
 "dependencies": [